trysourcetool/sourcetool/docs/docs/getting-started/deployment.md

 # Deployment Guide

-This guide will help you deploy SourceTool in your environment using Docker.
+This guide will help you deploy Sourcetool in your environment using Docker.
 The deployment process is straightforward and requires minimal setup.

 ## Prerequisites